vitessio/website/content/en/docs/19.0/reference/vreplication/vdiff.md

 #### Start a New VDiff

-The [`create` action](../../../reference/programs/vtctldclient/vtctldclient_vdiff/vtctldclient_vdiff_create/) schedules VDiff to run on the primary tablet of each target shard to verify the subset of data that will live on the given shard.
+The [`create` action](../../../reference/programs/vtctldclient/vtctldclient_vdiff/vtctldclient_vdiff_create/) schedules a VDiff to run on the primary tablet of each target shard to verify the subset of data that will live on the given shard.
 If you do not pass a specific UUID then one will be generated.

 Each scheduled VDiff has an associated UUID which is returned by the `create` action.
 You can use it to monitor progress.
 Example: